 With more knowledge about your body, it can help you to tune into what is going on in your body (using your interoceptive senses) and have a way of understanding why your gut may be out of balance and what you can do to help yourself to stay healthy.
 Since what goes in must come out, if we take notice of what is coming out, it can give us clues on the state of our gut health.
 One way to do this is to use the Bristol Stool Chart to check in with yourself after a bowel movement.
 Another way is to notice how certain foods make us feel after eating them and know that the effects can be short-term, medium-term or long-term.

-Please note: Above all, any information on this website serves to provide general ideas for informational and educational purposes only.
-We encourage users to investigate several information sources, including, where necessary, independent individualised medical advice before making any decisions which could affect you or your child’s health or wellbeing.
+Please note: Above all, any information on this website aims to provide general ideas for informational and educational purposes only.
+We encourage users to investigate several information sources, including, where necessary, independent individualised medical advice before making any decisions that could affect you or your child’s health or wellbeing.